typedclojure/typedclojure/typed/clj.spec/doc/tutorial.md

 nil
 ```

-typed.clj/spec provides other function types, but you probably won't need them
+typed.clj.spec provides other function types, but you probably won't need them
 when you're starting out.
 We'll cover them later (see `t/fcase` if you're curious).

 ## Parameteric Polymorphism ("for all" types)